Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Namibia is also a member of the International Bank for Reconstruction and Development (IBRD), the International Finance Corporation (IFC), and the Multilateral Investment Guarantee Agency (MIGA).
 The IFC has been involved in small investments such as support for construction of a 110-room hotel in northern Namibia.

 Multilateral Development Banks and Financing Government Sales.
 Price, payment terms, and financing can be a significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
+A helpful guide for working with the MDBs is the Trade Finance Guide.
 The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 - Commercial Liaison Office to the African Development Bank

 - Commercial Liaison Office to the European Bank for Reconstruction and Development